Vol. III - Appendix F

 In 1901 the family were living in Trollilows, Herstmonceux, where 39 year Thomas was a gamekeeper.
 With them were all their children except Elizabeth and Clara.
 Elizabeth was a 19 year old housemaid in a home at Carleton Road, Islington, London and Clara was a 15 year old kitchen maid working for a wine merchant in Eastbourne.
 Thomas Barton of Trolliles died aged 41 and was buried on 5 September 1903 at Bodle Street Green.
 So in 1911 Rosannah was a 47 year old widow still living at Trolliles, Herstmonceux.
 Her son, Thomas, aged 21 year old was a domestic gardener, daughter Emily, 16, a domestic servant, Alfred, a 14 year old nursery gardener and 8 year old Lucy were living at home.
 Rosannah Barton died in 1936 in Hailsham (Reg Gen March 1936 Hailsham 2b 177).

 Nothing more is known about Thomas and Orpha's daughter, Mary Barton after the 1871 census, when aged 8 she was a scholar living with her parents at Fareham.

 In 1891 Thomas and Orpha's son Charles Barton was lodging at John and Mary Foster, aged 25 he was a police constable.
 Charles married Kate Hollingdale on 22 October 1892 in St Leonards, Aldrington.
-Charles ws a 27 year old police constable.
-Kate was a 22 year old domestic servant, daughter of John Sandals Hollingdale, labourer.
+Charles was a 27-year-old police constable.
+Kate was 22 years old domestic servant, daughter of John Sandals Hollingdale, labourer.